Shelley Treacher MA Counselling Psychology MBACP(accred)

 The Wells Road is well served by many different bus routes.

 Templemeads Station is also a walk away.

 Frequency and duration of sessions

 Counselling and psychotherapy sessions are usually weekly and last for an hour.
-It is possible to have sessions more or less often or for longer than an hour.
+It is possible to have sessions more often, or for longer than an hour.

 After the initial session clients usually commit to a few sessions (4-6) at a regular time and then we review your situation.
 Both short term and long term therapy is available here.